google/WebFundamentals/src/site/monetization/ads/customize-ads.markdown

 and how many ads to include, always put the user first!

 * Use ads to augment site content; not the other way around.
-* Pages with excessive ads, ads that push the content down below the fold, ads clustered together that dominate the viewable space or ads without clear labeling lead to lower user satisfaction and are against AdSense policies.
+* Pages with excessive ads, ads that push important content down below the fold, ads clustered together that dominate the viewable space or ads without clear labeling lead to lower user satisfaction and are against AdSense policies.
 * Ensure ads provide value to users.
 If you have ad units that generate